LemLib/LemLib/docs/tutorials/2_setting_up_the_chassis.md

 <img src="./assets/2_setting_up_the_chassis/tracking_wheel.png" height=400 style="display: block;margin-left: auto;margin-right: auto;">

 A tracking wheel can rotate freely on a screw joint, and rubber bands pull it down so it makes consistent contact with the field tiles.
 Tracking wheels can be connected to either an Optical Shaft Encoder or a V5 Rotation Sensor.
 Both are supported by LemLib.

+A gear ratio may be used to increase the resolution of the encoder.
+If you are using a gear ratio, you need to specify it to the `lemlib::TrackingWheel` constructor.
+Gear ratios are input/output, so if you have a 2:1 gear ratio, the actual ratio is 2.

 The first step in setting up the tracking wheels is to create an object for the encoder.
 Below is an example of how to do this:
 ```cpp